Early Childhood Services

 - Community Preschool Program Registration

 - The Community Preschool program serves children who are progressing at a rate typical for their age.
 The tuition cost for the program is $285 per month.
 A $100 annual registration and materials fee is also required.
 Community Unit School District 303 conducts an on-line registration process for our tuition-based preschool classes operating out of Fox Ridge, Ferson Creek and Norton Creek Elementary Schools as spaces are available.
 If openings are still available, children can be enrolled at any time during the school year.
 Visit the District 303 Registration page for more information.
+Transportation is not available to and from the program.
+Parents/Caregivers will provide transportation to and from school daily.

 Jennifer Mursu - Associate Director for Early Childhood